Map of Warm Water Coral Reef Types

-Florida's coral reef system most closely resembles a barrier reef; however, the reefs are closer to shore and they lack the shallow inshore lagoons found on most barrier reefs.
+Florida's coral reef system most closely resembles a barrier reef; however, the reefs are closer to shore, and they lack the shallow coastal lagoons found on most barrier reefs.

 Importance of Coral Reefs

 Coral reefs provide a habitat for a large variety of marine life.
-Some organisms that depend on reefs include sponges, oysters, clams, crabs, sea stars, lobster, sharks, worms, rays, sea urchins, and many species of fish.
+Some organisms that depend on reefs include sponges, oysters, clams, crabs, sea stars, lobsters, sharks, worms, rays, sea urchins, and many fish species.

-Because they provide habitat to commercially harvested fish species they are also main food source for people living in tropical countries, especially those on small islands.
+Because they provide habitat to commercially harvested fish species, they are also the main food source for people living in tropical countries, especially those on small islands.

-The least known reason why corals are so important is that they act as a protection of coastal infrastructure and prevention of loss of life from storms, tsunamis, floods, and erosion.
+The least known reason why corals are so important is that they protect coastal infrastructure and prevent loss of life from storms, tsunamis, floods, and erosion.

-Small communities have always used corals for medicinal purposes but recently more studies and resources are being used to research the use of corals as new medicines and treatment for diseases.
+Small communities have always used corals for medicinal purposes.
+Still, more studies and resources have been recently used to research corals as new medicines and treatments for diseases.

 These services can be translated into economic worth.
 By one estimate, the total worth per year of the world’s coral reefs is $29.8 billion.